 The work for the thesis or project is carried out under the guidance of a supervisor (or joint supervisors).
 Upon completion of the work for the thesis or project, each student is required to present a seminar suitable for an interdisciplinary audience.

 After acceptance into Scientific Computing (formerly Computational Science), a program of study will be developed by the applicant and supervisor that is tailored to their interests.
-It is normally expected that all students take the three core courses listed below.
-However, exceptions can be made subject to the approval of the student’s supervisor and the director of the Scientific Computing Program.
+It is normally expected that all students take three courses from the list of core courses below.
+However, exceptions can be made subject to the approval of the student’s supervisor and the Chair of the Scientific Computing Program.
 Additional courses are required (see below), usually in the student’s discipline of specialization.
-The course requirements for each student are approved by the Program Director on the recommendation of the student's supervisor(s), and should reflect the interdisciplinary nature of the program.
+The course requirements for each student are approved by the Program Chair on the recommendation of the student's supervisor(s), and should reflect the interdisciplinary nature of the program.

 In order to obtain and keep financial support through SGS Fellowships, students must have acceptable grade averages.